 - Do not use a vial of methylnaltrexone more than 1 time, even if there is medicine left in the vial.

 - Keep this product, as well as syringes and needles, out of the reach of children and away from pets.
 Do not reuse needles, syringes, or other materials.
 Ask your health care provider how to dispose of these materials after use.
 Follow all local rules for disposal.

 - Use methylnaltrexone as your doctor has told you.
 If you miss a dose of methylnaltrexone and you take it on a regular basis, use it as soon as you remember.
 Continue to use it as directed by your doctor.

 Ask your health care provider any questions you may have about how to use methylnaltrexone.

 Important safety information:

-- Do NOT use more than the recommended dose or use for longer than 4 months without checking with your doctor.
+- Do NOT use more than the recommended dose or use for longer than you were told without checking with your doctor.

 - Be sure to stay close to a restroom once you have injected methylnaltrexone.
 Most patients have a bowel movement within a few minutes to a few hours after they use it.

 - Methylnaltrexone should only be used by patients who take opioid pain medicines.
 Tell your doctor if you stop taking your opioid pain medicine.